 To simplify the calculation further, Seeed Fusion has divided the PCBA costs into 5 categories that can be viewed directly on the order page:

 Component Cost: The easiest to understand – this is the raw cost of the components that Seeed will procure on your behalf.
 These prices come directly from the supplier databases.
 You can influence this cost by shopping around for alternative components.

 Assembly Costs: The cost of the actual assembly work.
 This is calculated on a per component basis and depends on the type of component.
 For example, surface mount components are notably easier to mount if using pick and place machines whereas through-hole components and BGAs soldered manually require more labor and so cost more.

-Consumptive Materials Cost: This is the cost of other materials including the stencil, packaging and other tidbits.
+Consumptive Materials Cost: This is the cost of other materials including the stencil, packaging, solder and other tidbits.

 Operation Fee: Includes procurement and administrative costs.

 Setup Cost: Different to the operation fee in that it includes the cost of setting up assembly equipment such as loading the pick and place machine with feeders and programming.
-Since OPL components have already been tested for compatibility and are supplied in batch quantity packaging (e.g. reels or tubes), the setup cost for an all OPL component BOM is less.
+Since OPL components have already been tested for compatibility and are supplied in batch quantity packaging (e.g. reels or tubes), the setup cost for an all OPL component BOM is less (only $25).

 The Seeed Fusion PCBA calculator is highly advanced and adds flexibility to your project.
 Seeed can also handle the entire components procurement procedures on your behalf, making PCBA simple and convenient.
 Why not give it a try now?